duracelltomi/gtm4wp/readme.txt

 * Removed legacy events from WooCommerce order received pages: gtm4wp.orderCompleted and gtm4wp.orderCompletedEEC - you can simply instead use a Page View trigger to fire corresponding tags
 * Improved: price reporting with the WooCommerce enhanced ecommerce integration now follows the option set with the 'Display prices in the shop' option of WooCommerce
 * Improved: from WooCommerce 3.7 WC_Abstract_Order::get_used_coupons() was replaced with WC_Abstract_Order::get_coupon_codes() which is now used if WC 3.7+ is detected
+* Deprecated data layer variable productIsVariable.
+Use the new productType data layer variable which will equal to simple, variable, grouped or external depending on the type of the product shown
 * Fixed: Wrong lookup for product brand name if Use SKU instead of product ID option was turned on
 * Fixed: Wrong lookup for product brand name for variable products